Pilonidal cyst & Pilonidal Sinus

 In the absence of an abscess, a simple pilonidal cyst has no pits or external orifices.
 In this case, there is no possibility of using endoscopic techniques or laser, and the only pilonidal cyst treatment possible is surgical excision.

-Most surgeons carry out Pilonidal Sinus Treatment in Dubai.
+Most surgeons carry out Pilonidal Sinus Treatment in Dubai and Abu Dhabi.
 However, a surgeon with extensive experience in the newest techniques is required.
-Dr. Antonio performs painless endoscopic and laser surgery for pilonidal sinus in Dubai with the lowest recurrence rates.
+Dr. Antonio performs painless endoscopic and laser surgery for pilonidal sinus in Dubai and Abu Dhabi with the lowest recurrence rates.